-Things will be a little different to begin with so the following information provides you with everything you need to know to make a safe return to aquatic activities.
+Things are a little different so the following information provides you with everything you need to know to make a safe return to aquatic activities.

 Swimming Pool timetables are available to view here.